Abhi-XD9/Kanban-Board/README.md

 9. Search for tasks by title using the search bar
 10. Delete tasks by clicking the delete button on the task card

-# Deployment
-This project is deployed on GitHub Pages.
-To deploy the project, follow these steps:

-1. Create a new repository on GitHub and initialize it with a README.md file.
-2. Clone the repository to your local machine: git clone https://github.com/abhi-xd9/Kanban-Board.git
-3. Navigate to the project folder: cd kanban-board
-4. Install dependencies: npm install
-5. Build the project: npm run build
-6. Deploy the project to GitHub Pages: npm run deploy

 # Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.

-# GitHub Pages
-This project is deployed on GitHub Pages.
-You can view the live demo at: https://abhi-xd9.github.io/Kanban-Board